“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 things to do in Malawi

-cycling in Likoma
+in Likoma

-When cycling in Malawi, the best option is to stick to side roads and village paths, Google Maps doesn’t know the majority of them but OpenStreetMap is surprisingly good.
+When cycling in Malawi, the best option is to stick to side roads and village paths.
+Google Maps doesn’t know the majority of them, but OpenStreetMap is surprisingly good.

 Accommodation in Malawi

-Malawi is dense with attractions and points of interest, and although not certainly booming with tourism (yet), Malawi has a huge potential as a tourist destination.
+Malawi is dense with attractions and points of interest, and although not certainly booming with tourism (yet), Malawi has huge potential as a tourist destination.

-We think though that a traveler should be aware of the bubble he/she is enveloped in when hopping from one hostel to another.
-If you want to experience the real Malawi you need to get out of your lodge, failing to do this is a big miss.
+We think, though, that a traveler should be aware of the bubble he/she is enveloped in when hopping from one hostel to another.
+If you want to experience the real Malawi, you need to get out of your lodge; failing to do this is a big miss.

 Backpacker Accommodations in Malawi